Emmanuel-Guerreiro/Nextjs-setup/README.md

 It is a nextjs setup with all instalation already done.

+Is used by a template

-Just do a npm install and start coding.
+Clone, npm install and start coding.

 ## This project has been thought for personal usage :exclamation: :grey_exclamation: :rocket: